Aleksandr175/warships/docs/BattleProcess.md

 "A" can get maximum 100% of resources in city.

-We get 100% of gold and 100% of population from city.
+We get all resources in equal proportion.

-If sum of all resources is bigger than capacity -> first we get all gold and if we have space we get the rest of the "population".
+If sum of all resources is bigger than capacity -> we get as much as we can by equal proportion.

 If defender island doesn't have any resources after battle - it will mark as "raided" and can't be attacked again.